Steps Towards Raising a Mindful, Confident Child

 Ways to Build Your Child’s Social Confidence

-1. Teach socially acceptable values and actions: Having your child be patient while other kids receive attention, taking turns, and sharing toys.
+Teach socially acceptable values and actions.
+Have your child be patient while other kids receive attention, take turns, and share toys.
 Children who snatch toys or do not know how to share often have trouble making friends.

-2. Be sure your child has a plan to follow during social situations: Discuss and role-play what to do in a new situation (how to get involved in a game or conversation, how to participate in a project or how to start a conversation).
+Be sure your child has a plan to follow during social situations.
+Discuss and role-play what to do in a new situation (how to get involved in a game or conversation, how to participate in a project, or how to start a conversation).
 Encourage your child to have a preset plan to strike up a conversation, which can be an effective tool for social success!

-3. Have your child use mental rehearsals as a way to prep for social challenges: Mental rehearsals build self-confidence and self-assurance.
-Mental rehearsals can be used when dealing with a bully, coping with an unfair event against your child, handling an embarrassing situation with the opposite sex, communicating with older children who misunderstand him/her, interacting with an authority figure or dealing with a negotiation.
+Have your child use mental rehearsals to prep for social challenges.
+Mental rehearsals build self-confidence and self-assurance.
+Mental rehearsals can be used when dealing with a bully, coping with an unfair event against your child, handling an embarrassing situation with the opposite sex, communicating with older children who misunderstand him/her, interacting with an authority figure, or dealing with a negotiation.

-If you’re looking for a pediatric physical therapist, or if have questions about your child’s development, contact us today.
+Our specialized team can help provide guidance and care to help your child develop wonderful life skills.
+If you’re looking for a pediatric physical therapist, or if you have questions about your child’s development, contact us today.
 Our top priority is to help your child reach their full potential.

 Written by Tiffani Bacon, Pediatric Physical Therapist

 Fratangelo, N. (2018).
 This Might Be The Key To Helping Your Kid Deal With Social Anxiety.
 Retrieved from https://www.mindbodygreen.com/articles/this-might-be-key-to-helping-your-kid-deal-with-social-anxiety